-The applicant requested to revise this consideration to delete tennis courts as a potential amenity.
+The applicant is requesting to revise this consideration to delete tennis courts as a potential amenity.
 The applicant believes sufficient public and private recreational facilities as mentioned previously, will be distributed throughout the site and off-site to accommodate all age groups.
 However, the final recreational facility requirement need is based on total density.
 At this point, exact density could not be evaluated as density increment factors will be determined at the time of CDP.
-To ensure a mix of recreational opportunities are provided and determined at the appropriate stage of review, the Planning Board retained this consideration.
+To ensure a mix of recreational opportunities are provided and determined at the appropriate stage of review, staff recommends retaining this consideration.